 Research InternMicrosoft Research

-- Conducted research within the EPIC group (Extended Perception, Interaction & Cognition) under the mentorship of Bala Kumaravel, Nicolai Marquardt, and Andy Wilson.
+- Conducted research within the EPIC Group (Extended Perception, Interaction & Cognition) under the mentorship of Bala Kumaravel, Nicolai Marquardt, and Andy Wilson.

 - Authored two co-first-author papers at ACM UIST ‘24 with two related non-provisional patent applications; one exploring 2D scene blending for teleconferencing (Best Paper Honorable Mention award) and the other focusing on 3D scene blending for telepresence.